-Standard Job Descriptions are available for most administrative, research, and program or project positions.
-You can get copies of these job descriptions and salary ranges from your Human Resources Business Partner.
+Standard Job Profiles are available for most administrative, research, and program or project positions.
+You can get copies of these profiles from your Human Resources Business Partner.

-Creating a New Job Description - You do not need to create a new job description each time you have an opening.
-If there have been substantial changes to an existing job or a new position has been added in your department, contact your Human Resources Business Partner and we will work through the process with you.
+Creating a New Job Description - You do not need to create a new job profile each time you have an opening.
+If there have been substantial changes to an existing job or a new position has been added in your department, contact your Human Resources Business Partner to work with you through the process with you.

 Job Posting and Interviews